 We all know the feeling when young love turns into toxic obsession.
-Kingh aka Emily J O’Donnell sings about just that in her songs, plus mental vulnerability, empowerment and love relationships are addressed.
-The young artist is based in London and grew up between Milan and London.
-Besides her music career, she is also a successful model and has lent her face to brands such as Burberry, Nike and Louis Vuitton.
-TITLE talked to her about her sources of inspiration, the pandemic situation in the UK and her upcoming EP Yellow Diamonds.
+Kingh, also known as Emily J O’Donnell, addresses these themes in her songs, along with mental vulnerability, empowerment, and love relationships.
+Based in London and having grown up between Milan and London, Kingh is not only a talented musician but also a successful model who has collaborated with renowned brands like Burberry, Nike, and Louis Vuitton.
+TITLE had the opportunity to speak with her about her sources of inspiration, the impact of the pandemic in the UK, and her upcoming EP, Yellow Diamonds.

 How has the current situation of the pandemic in the UK affected your everyday life?